 - 1. The following violation may result in eviction from the Association and potential civil penalties: - a.
 Conduct in public in such a manner as to cast a poor public image on the Washington Motorcycle Road Racing Association, e.g. riding in a reckless manner on public streets with racing number plates displayed. - b.
 Physical assault (i.e. fighting) of any kind with fellow competitors, raceday staff, volunteers or spectators. - 2.
 The following violations may result in disqualification, forfeiture of any awards or prizes, suspension or ejection from the racetrack premises: - a.
 Harassment or verbal abuse of fellow competitors, raceday staff, volunteers or spectators. - b.
-Interfering with the race officials in the performance of their duties. - 3.
+Interfering with the race officials in the performance of their duties. - c.
+Unsportsmanlike conduct i.e. lying to race official, circumventing race day procedures, or any other action deemed unsportsmanlike by the referee. - 3.
 The following violations will result in the loss of riding privileges for the rest of the day, loss of all awards, points and prize money earned that raceday. - a.
 Not stopping when a red flag is displayed. - b.
 Ignoring an ambulance flag. - c.
 Ignoring the black flag by the rider(s) to whom the flag is displayed. - 4.
 The following violation will result in the loss of riding privileges for the next heat in the class in which the violation took place.
 In the case of the violation occurring in the main event for that competitor's class, the penalty will be applied to the next race day: - a.
 Flagrant non-compliance with safety regulation, machinery or otherwise. - 5.
 The following violation may result in the loss of riding privileges for one heat in one class. a.
 Non-attendance at the riders meeting. - 6.
 At the discretion of the referee, a rider may be disqualified pending the payment of a \$250 fine for the following infractions: - a.
 Intentionally allowing oil on the track. - b.
 Disobeying a track official's guidance that results in oiling the track. - c.
 Operating a motorcycle required to have a bellypan without a legal bellypan that results in oiling the track. - 7.
 The following violation will result in disqualification for the entire race weekend during which the violation occurred, plus disqualification for the following race weekend, plus a \$500 fine: - a.
 Operating a motorcycle with anti-freeze in the cooling system in violation of Section E-5 that results in anti-freeze being deposited on the track. - 8.
 At the discretion of the referee a fine may be assessed for any of the above violations.